 The old super-luxurious First class coaches survived but were phased out over time.
 These pre-1955 First class coaches were non-corridor coaches, so the compartment ran the full width of the car.
 They had one 6-berth compartment, two 2-berth compartments, and three 4-berth compartments.
 Each compartment had an attached shower and lavatory.
 These coaches usually also had one narrow compartment at one end with a bench and sometimes a single berth above, for the travellers' domestic servants; this was used as the compartment for cabin attendants later.
 Such coaches with these ‘servant quarters’ were built as late as 1940.
 Some First class coaches were composites.
 They all had timber bodies, on a 68-foot underframe.

 1955 was the year that the ICF was established, and began producing the integral coaches on the 70-foot body.
 (Interestingly, the prototype ICF coach actually had an Inter compartment.)
-The post-1955 First class coaches are the corridor type which survive today.
+The post-1955 First class coaches are the corridor type which survived for well over 60 years.
 Some of the old wooden-bodied non-corridor First class coaches were still running even as late as 1987 on MG, and some of the old composite First class coaches until 1980 on BG.
 Non-composite pre-1955 First class coaches were seen in some sections in the 1970s.
 In some ways, the successor of the old luxurious First class is today's air-conditioned First class.

 Wooden seats and berths were the most common until the 1970s in Second and Third classes.
 Cushioned sleeping berths and seats began appearing in the late 1970s.
 The variations on air-conditioned accommodations, and different kinds of chair-cars were introduced in recent years.

-The older non-airconditioned First Class coaches are gradually being phased out and no new coaches of this kind are being manufactured now [4/00].
+The older non-airconditioned First Class coaches gradually started being phased out by the early 2000s, with no new coaches being manufactured after that.
+Some of these coaches ran until 2016 on trains that were primarily used by long distance commuters, but as of now (03/2021), none are in service.
 They had much more spacious and well-appointed seating and sleeping accommodations than the Second Class coaches.
 Seating capacity 28 per coach.
 Until about the 1980's, there was still much old stock in use from the 1940's and 1950's where coaches were configured as non-corridor first class coaches, giving a measure of privacy and spaciousness not seen today.

-Composite coaches (first class / 1AC) survived on MG for quite a while, and all first-class coaches are still seen quite often on MG; these usually also had coupe and 4-berth compartments in addition to the more standard 6-berth compartments.
+Composite coaches (first class/1AC) survived on MG for quite a while; these usually also had coupe and 4-berth compartments in addition to the more standard 6-berth compartments.

-There also used to be a few combined first-class / second-class coaches where half the coach was first-class, separated from the rest by a door in the aisle, with 32 berths for the second-class section.
-Only a few of the old first-class coaches have been retrofitted with air-brakes for use in air-braked rakes employed by the fast trains today, and so only a few trains such as the Nilgiri, Pandyan, and Kanyakumari Expresses have these coaches now.
+There also used to be a few combined first-class/second-class coaches where half the coach was first-class, separated from the rest by a door in the aisle, with 32 berths for the second-class section.
+Only a few of these were retrofitted with air-brakes and were soon scrapped.

 Q. Who were the early manufacturers of IR stock?